 When looking to secure a receptionist position, your CV needs to catch recruiters’ eyes, and show them why you’re the perfect candidate for the role.

 It is essential that you quickly demonstrate you have the best skills for any receptionist role ,so that employers are eager to invite you in for an interview.

-This guide, including a receptionist CV example, will help you put together a winning CV that will showcase your in-demand skills, making you stand apart from the other applicants.
+This guide, including 3 receptionist CV examples, will help you put together a winning CV that will showcase your in-demand skills, making you stand apart from the other applicants.

 - Receptionist CV Examples x 3